 Most important, what will help you look professional, feel comfortable and save money?

-“I don’t think you have to spend a fortune or be trendy or try to keep up,” says personal branding and fashion expert Rachel Weingarten, but you do need to allocate a reasonable budget for what you wear.
+“I don’t think you have to spend a fortune or be trendy or try to keep up,” says personal branding and fashion expert Rachel Weingarten, but you do need to allocate a reasonable budget on your teacher wardrobe.

 However, you should choose your wardrobe pieces wisely.
 Your outfits broadcast to people who you are, Weingarten says, and it’s important for a teacher’s clothing to convey authority and professionalism.

-We asked teachers and shopping experts what educators need to buy in order to start the school year in style:
+We asked teachers and shopping experts what educators need to buy in order to start the school year in style.
+Review this list and make note of any new items that would stretch your teacher wardrobe further, then check NEA Discount Marketplace for deals and cash-back offers from clothing retailers.

 1. Start with the foundation